Haliburton United Church (HUC) supports our local, national and international communities in a wide variety of ways.

 The church also contributes to the United Church of Canada’s Mission and Service Fund and social action appeals, which have included support for Syrian refugees and people facing the risk of starvation in parts of Africa and the Middle East.

 HUC is a member of the Haliburton Ministerial Association, which also includes Northland Faith, St. George’s Anglican, Eagle Lake Community, Lakeside and West Guilford Baptist Churches.
 As part of its collaborative mandate, the association organizes and presents community events under the banner of The Church in Haliburton.
-These include Music Nights three to four times per year and the annual Sizzlin’ Summer Service in the Park on the first Sunday of August in Head Lake Park.
-These events bring the community together and raise funds for various initiatives such as the new Haliburton Junction Skate Park and Heat Bank Haliburton County.
+These have included Music Nights three to four times per year and the annual Sizzlin’ Summer Service in the Park on the first Sunday of August in Head Lake Park.
+These events bring the community together and raise funds for various initiatives such as the Heat Bank Haliburton County.

 Church Facility Use